microsoft/atlas-design/site/src/components/form.md

 		loc-not-authorized="You are not authorized to make this response.
 If you believe this to be in error please refresh the page and try again." loc-please-fix-the-following-issues="Please fix the following issues to continue:" loc-there-are-no-edits-to-submit="There are no edits to submit."
-		loc-too-many-requests="You have sent too many requests, please wait a few minutes and try again." loc-we-encountered-an-unexpected-error="We encountered an unexpected error.
+		loc-too-many-requests="You have sent too many requests.
+Please wait a few minutes and try again." loc-we-encountered-an-unexpected-error="We encountered an unexpected error.
 Please try again later.
 If this issue continues, please contact site support."
 	></form-behavior>
 	<p class="visually-hidden">Required fields are marked with asterisk/star</p>